 - Independent verification of drug tests

-Our criminal defense law firm provides expert legal guidance to help you determine the best course of action for your case, whether that means negotiating a plea bargain and alternatives to keep you out of jail or aggressively defending your innocence at trial.
+Our Oklahoma City criminal defense law firm provides expert legal guidance to help you determine the best course of action for your case, whether that means negotiating a plea bargain and alternatives to keep you out of jail or aggressively defending your innocence at trial.
 Call (405) 418-8888 to schedule your free consultation with a criminal defense lawyer or learn more about our highly effective drug crimes legal defense strategies.

 The criminal justice system in Oklahoma take drug crimes very seriously.
 The penalties for a conviction depend on the crime with which a defendant was charged and other variables of the offense.
 For example, a first offense of getting caught with marijuana for personal use would merit a lighter sentence than one with the intent to distribute.
 Trafficking charges are among the most serious offenses, and conviction may result in a life sentence.
 Potential penalties of conviction include: